-In rummy, it is critical to understand the level of your opponent for a favorable outcome.
+In rummy, it is essential to understand the level of your opponent for a favorable outcome.

-A professional player who plays the Indian rummy game begins by estimating the cards that you hold.
-He will take into account all the cards that are on the table.
-A seasoned player will almost always have an idea.
+A professional player who plays the Indian rummy game regularly begins by estimating the cards that you hold.
+They will take into account all the cards that are on the table.
+A seasoned player will almost always have a reasonably good idea.

-In case you are facing off against a professional player, you need to keep in mind that you will have only the first few rounds to get the desired cards from them.
+In case you are facing a professional player, you need to keep in mind that you will usually have only the first few rounds to get the desired cards from them.
 Once the opponent gauges your cards, your chances of tricking your opponent are slim because your opponent won’t let those cards slip through easily.

-As opposed to that, if you are playing against a player of mid to beginner level, such an opponent will tend to focus mainly on his cards, and the chances of his discarding a card that you desire are often higher than that of when you are playing against a seasoned rummy player.
+If you are playing against a player of the beginner to mid level, your opponent will tend to focus mainly on his cards, and the chances of his discarding cards that you desire are often higher.

 A novice will often discard cards that you need because they are only concerned about their sets/sequences and don’t bother much about blocking their opponents’ sets and sequences, which often costs them the game.

 A Secret Tip

-It’s great to have an idea about your opponent’s level of expertise; however, there is one more thing that’s very important—Level of Fatigue!
+It’s great to have an idea of your opponent’s level of expertise; however, there is one more thing that’s very important—the level of fatigue!

-Rummy is a game requiring a lot of patience and players often end up tired after playing for a long time because of having to concentrate on the game for long periods.
+Rummy is a game requiring a lot of mental exercise and patience and players often end up tired after playing for a long time because of having had to concentrate on the game for too long.

-Therefore, keep a check on when your opponent starts showing signs of fatigue and miscalculates his moves and then use that to your advantage.
+Therefore, keep a check on when your opponent starts showing signs of fatigue by miscalculating their moves and then use that to your advantage!